deroki/NewGame/readme.md

 ### 6. Concurrency

-* The project uses multithreading
+- [X]  The project uses multithreading
-- [X]I used non efficient way but for the sake of it I wanted to play, so I implemented one thread in every walker that chanes randomly the movement `character.cpp:67`
+    * I have used non efficient way but for the sake of it I wanted to play, so I implemented one thread in every walker that chanes randomly the movement `character.cpp:67`
 - [ ] A promise and future is used in the project
 - [ ] A mutex or lock is used in the project
-  * No.
-- [ ]A condition variable is used in the project
+- [ ] A condition variable is used in the project
-  * No.